-- b.
-Additionally, students may link to the University's on-line 'virtual help desk' at http://portal.ndm.edu to get information regarding lab hours of operation, instructions on purchasing software made available at dramatically reduced rates through the MEEC state software program, and technical information including how to connect to the University wireless network, troubleshooting procedures, and much more. - c.
-Students may also log into their personal WebAdvisor account where up-to-date billing information, grades, student schedules and additional information may be found. - B. Prohibited Activities: Unauthorized downloading or illegal distribution of copyrighted material of any kind is strictly against the University Honor Code and federal law.
+- 2. Prohibited Activities: Unauthorized downloading or illegal distribution of copyrighted material of any kind is strictly against the University Honor Code and federal law.
 Any breach of this policy is considered illegal, and any member of the University community involved in such a violation will be subject to disciplinary action.
 The University uses network software to detect and shut down illegal music downloads and certain classes of peer-to-peer file-sharing activity; however, individuals are responsible for using network software within approved guidelines.
-The following activities are prohibited and include, but are not limited to: - a.
+The following activities are prohibited and include, but are not limited to: - 1.
 The display of any kind of sexually explicit image or document on any University system outside of legitimate academic pursuits.
-In addition, sexually explicit material may not be archived, stored, distributed, edited, or recorded using the University's network or computing resources. - b.
-Use of the University's internet facilities and computing resources to knowingly violate any federal, state, or local laws, regulations and ordinances of the United States, - c.
+In addition, sexually explicit material may not be archived, stored, distributed, edited, or recorded using the University's network or computing resources. - 2.
+Use of the University's internet facilities and computing resources to knowingly violate any federal, state, or local laws, regulations and ordinances of the United States, - 3.
 Use of University facilities to knowingly download or distribute pirated software or data.
-The University Information Technology (IT) Department maintains an inventory of all campus-owned software. - d.
-Use of any University facilities to deliberately propagate any virus, worm, Trojan horse, ransom ware program or trap-door program code. - e.
-Use of any University facilities to knowingly disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of another user. - f.
-Subscribing another person to a bulletin board or discussion group. - g.
-Using or distributing unauthorized software. - C. Wireless Routers: In order to maximize the WIFI bandwidth, the use of personal Wireless (Wi-Fi) Routers (P2P) and printers is prohibited.
+The University Information Technology (IT) Department maintains an inventory of all campus-owned software. - 4.
+Use of any University facilities to deliberately propagate any virus, worm, Trojan horse, ransom ware program or trap-door program code. - 5.
+Use of any University facilities to knowingly disable or overload any computer system or network, or to circumvent any system intended to protect the privacy or security of another user. - 6.
+Subscribing another person to a bulletin board or discussion group. - 7.
+Using or distributing unauthorized software. - 3.
+Wireless Routers: In order to maximize the WIFI bandwidth, the use of personal Wireless (Wi-Fi) Routers (P2P) and printers is prohibited.
 The University provides a University maintained generous wireless network that students can use along with additional Ethernet ports for every bed.
 Plugging in a personal router will disrupt the wireless service for other students and may result in referral to Honor Board.

-Amnesty Policy
+B. Amnesty Policy

 Student health and safety are of primary concern at the University.
 As such, in cases of significant intoxication as a result of alcohol or other substances, the University encourages individuals to seek medical assistance for themselves or others.

-If medical assistance is sought, the Director of Student Rights & Responsibilities will not pursue conduct charges against the following individuals for violations of the University's Alcohol or Drug policy:
+If medical assistance is sought, the School of Pharmacy assistant dean for student affairs will not pursue conduct charges against the following individuals for violations of the University's/School's Alcohol or Drug policy: